Kazakhs in China: People's Republic

 In more outward ways, Xinjiang began to change as well.
 The Xinjiang Production and Construction Corps began a series of projects aimed at urbanising the region.
 This, combined with the arrival of Han settlers led to a demographic shift as Kazakh areas were no longer majority Kazakh.
 This period also saw concerns over separatism, as worsening Sino-Soviet relations saw the USSR stirring up nationalist sentiments.

 The end of the Cultural Revolution and rise of Deng Xiaoping led to a loosening of restrictions.
 The representation of Kazakhs rebounded, especially with the return of purged political leaders and Kazakhs who fled the country.
 The collectivisation policies were also rolled back, but ethnic tensions between Kazakh and Han persist.

 But, there were limitations to the loosening of restrictions.
 The 1990s saw a wave of popular unrest and terrorist attacks that led to the Chinese Government instituting the Strike Hard campaign aimed at suppressing separatism and restoring security.
 This and the political climate after 9/11 led to a change in policy away from cultural assimilation to securitization, as the Chinese state increasingly cracked down on separatists and Islamist terrorists.

+In 1984, 1,175 Kazakhs from Qinghai returned to Xinjiang with state support.

+In 1991, after the dissolution of the Soviet Union and Kazakhstan’s independence, Kazakhstan encouraged overseas Kazakhs to return.
+According to estimates, over 106,000 Chinese Kazakhs migrated to Kazakhstan between 1991 and 2011.

+Amnesty International condemned the charges against 19 Atajurt activists in Kazakhstan, urging their release.
+The activists face up to 10 years in prison for a peaceful protest calling for the release of a detained Kazakhstani citizen in China.
+Amnesty criticized the misuse of "incitement of hatred" charges to suppress dissent.
+Atajurt, a human rights group, has been targeted since 2019 for documenting abuses against ethnic Kazakhs in China.